Who Are Quick House Sale Companies?

 Under the 7-day sale option, vendors will receive up to 75% of the market value for their property.
 There will be no legal, estate agency or other fees to pay.

-The Area Manager will explain that market value is based on comparable sold values as per the Land Registry.
+The Sales Manager will explain that market value is based on comparable sold values as per the Land Registry.
 Although extra characteristics such as larger floor space, gardens, extensions will be taken into account.
 In the interests of transparency, we avoid using estate agency asking prices or other market-led estimations.

 In addition to the information provided on our quick cash sale page, clients can be sent our full brochure which explains how this service works.

 Express Estate Agency